Lagrangian skeleta of very affine complete intersections: HMS for open Batyrev--Borisov complete intersections

 \section{HMS for open Batyrev--Borisov complete intersections}

 In this section, we use the results of preceding sections to prove homological mirror symmetry for open Batyrev--Borisov complete intersections and explore some of its interesting features.
-Throughout the section, we assume that we have an irreducible nef partition $\nabla=\nabla_1+\dots+\nabla_r$ and a refined centred triangulating function $h \colon \Delta^\vee \rightarrow \R$, with a potential $\varphi$, cut-off functions $\chi_{\alpha,\beta}$ and a sufficiently large $\beta \gg0$ such that the results of Sections \ref{section:skeleta} and \ref{section:combi} apply for $Z=\widetilde{Z}_\beta$ with a skeleton $\Lambda$.
+Throughout the section, we assume that we have an irreducible nef partition $\nabla=\nabla_1+\dots+\nabla_r$, refined centred triangulating function $h$ on $\Delta^\vee$, potential $\varphi$, cut-off functions $\chi_{\alpha,\beta}$ and sufficiently large $\beta \gg0$ such that the results of Section \ref{section:skeleta} and \ref{section:combinatorics} apply for $Z\coloneqq \widetilde{Z}_\beta$ with a skeleton $\Lambda$.